bramey-git/nodejs-asset-work/README.md

 1. Retrieve and display a list of assets, ranked 1-5.
 2. Retrieve the asset monero.
 Display the symbol and current price rounded up to the hundredths place.
 3. Retrieve the asset bitcoins daily price history.
-Display the average of a weeks worth of price data.
+Display the average of one week of price data.

 ### Advice